Back to Resources library

 Have you ever wondered if a computer will take your job?
 You’re not alone.
 Automation anxiety has become widespread.
 Despite a steadily increasing employment rate, public perception about AI entering the workplace provokes a great deal of apprehension.
 In 2017, the Pew Center found that 72% of Americans reported being fearful about the impact of automation on jobs.
 Imagine that figure now.

 When discussions about AI in the workforce began, it was limited to manual work.
-The conversation then moved to technical roles and, now, creatives are beginning to sweat.
+The conversation then moved to technical roles, and now, creatives are beginning to sweat.
 But let’s examine a realistic depiction of this new world.

 Creative tasks versus conception

 While existing AI devices can make art, determining whether they’ll replace human creativity is another topic entirely.
-Computers can measure patterns, hold a wealth of information, and at times even predict behavior based on that data.
+Computers can measure patterns, hold a wealth of information, and, at times, even predict behavior based on that data.
 Still, they can’t truly understand why these components align.
-As Andreas Pfeiffer, President of Pfeiffer Consulting, puts it, “creativity is not just about what you create, but why you create it.”
+As Andreas Pfeiffer, President of Pfeiffer Consulting, puts it, “Creativity is not just about what you create, but why you create it.”

 Think about it like this.
 An interior design software can excel at taking accurate measurements, rendering an image of a space, and perhaps even choosing items based on current trends and past consumer behavior.
 However, designing a room where the furniture, carpet, and fabrics collectively resonate with a client is simply too human for a computer to predict.